jelera/jelera.github.io/_posts/2019/04/2019-04-21-Enumerable-in-Ruby-group_by_and_transform_values.md

 ## The Problem

-While I don't exactly remember the exact details of the lab, the main challenge was to **group two collections by an arbitrary parameter**, or as we can put it, *"Group them by in a semantic way"*, and the answer in all those Google searches was to use [`#group_by`](https://ruby-doc.org/core-2.6.3/Enumerable.html#method-i-group_by) built-in method.
+While I don't exactly remember the details of the lab, the main challenge was to **group two collections (arrays) by an arbitrary condition**, or as we can put it, *"group them by in a semantic way"*, and the answer in all those Google searches was to use [`#group_by`](https://ruby-doc.org/core-2.6.3/Enumerable.html#method-i-group_by) built-in method.